shansing/wechat-ocr-snipaste/README.md

 This program is built for Windows x64.
 Arm64 may run through emulation, but x86 is not supported.

-Go to [releases](https://github.com/shansing/wechat-ocr-snipaste/releases/) to download a pre-build `wechar-ocr-snipaste.exe`, or compile from source yourself.
+Go to [releases](https://github.com/shansing/wechat-ocr-snipaste/releases/) to download a pre-build `wechat-ocr-snipaste.exe`, or compile from source yourself.

 1. Make sure WeChat PC is installed.
   - Prepare a param called `ocrBin`, which is full path (including file name) of `wxocr.dll` or `wechatocr.exe`.
 Examples: